Vegan Friendly Luxury Resorts in the Maldives

 Click here to read our detailed vegan friendly resort review of Six Senses Laamu.

-Recognised as one of the finest resorts in the world (and rightly so) Soneva Fushi is outstanding on so many levels, truly showing us all that luxury travel can be environmentally friendly and good for your health all at the same time.
-Check in here for that authentic desert island hideaway experience with a twist of laid back luxury.
-Visit the complimentary ice cream and chocolate room (with lots of vegan options), traverse rope bridges to eat in the garden-to-plate restaurant set in the treetops then gaze at the stars in Soneva’s very own observatory.
+Recognised by many as one of the finest resorts in the world, Soneva Fushi is outstanding on so many levels, truly showing us all that luxury travel can be environmentally friendly and good for your health all at the same time.
+2019 saw Soneva Fushi take their plant based offerings to a whole new level with the opening of Shades of Green, the first and only 100% vegan restaurant in the Maldives.
+Check in here for that authentic desert island hideaway experience with a twist of laid back vegan luxury.

 Click here to read our detailed vegan friendly resort review of Soneva Fushi.